HL7/codex-radiation-therapy/input/pagecontent/building_on_mcode.md

     * Extending the [mCODE modalityAndTechnique] extension with:
       * an EnergyOrIsotope extension
       * a TreatmentApplicatorType extension
-    * Slicing the usedReference field to provide a reference to a [CodexrtRadiotherapyTreatmentDevice]
+    * Slicing the usedReference field to provide a reference to a [CodeX RT Radiotherapy Treatment Device][CodexrtRadiotherapyTreatmentDevice]
-    * Slicing the focalDevice field to provide a reference to a [CodexrtRadiotherapySeedDevice]
+    * Slicing the focalDevice field to provide a reference to a [CodeX RT Radiotherapy Seed Device][CodexrtRadiotherapySeedDevice]
     * Extending the bodySite field with qualifiers for location and laterality, as was done in [mCode Cancer-related Surgical Procedure]
     * Slicing basedOn to link the summary to an associated plan and/or prescription
 * [mCODE CancerDiseaseStatus]